CPRO-Session1/Assignment3/README.md

 ```
 The size (defined as the length of the middle row) will be determined by you.

 3. Implement a program that allows a user to play “Rock Paper Scissors” with the computer.
+The winner must win a best of 5 match.
 Write this program as efficiently as possible.
 You should use a menu for the user decision and not string input.

 ### Part 2